idiap/bob/doc/TicketReportingDev.rst

 clicking the "up" arrow at the top of the page.

-Once you have filled a bug or a feature request, try following it up (mails are sent when they get changed) and answering any questions that have been asked, following all steps that may have been suggested.
+Once you have filled a bug or a feature request, try following it up (mails are sent when they get changed) and please answer any follow up questions that have been asked of you.
 If possible, include additional useful information.

 Examples of good and bad reports
 --------------------------------